Medicine

 Texas Medical Schools (Allopathic and Osteopathic Primary Application)

-• Cost: $215 flat fee, which includes all TMDSAS participating medical schools.
+- Cost: $230 flat fee, which includes all TMDSAS participating medical schools.
+This does not include costs for secondary applications, which may have additional fees (determined by schools).

-• Personal Statement: Two required, One optional.
+- Personal Statement: Two required, One optional.
 Additional essay required for MD/PhD or DO/PhD applicants.
+TMDSAS Essay Prompts and Information

-• Application Timing: Students will apply in the summer of the year preceding their planned matriculation.
+- Application Timing: Students will apply in the summer of the year preceding their planned matriculation.
 TMDSAS opens in early May.
 Submission is allowed in mid-May.
-Students applying after Junior year should wait until their Spring grades are posted before applying.
+Students should wait until their spring grades are posted and enter those into their application before applying.

 Allopathic Medicine Primary Application:

-• Number of Participating Schools: 144 in the U.S. and Puerto Rico
+- Number of Participating Schools: 141 in the U.S. (including 4 in Puerto Rico)

-• Cost: $170 which includes one medical school designation.
-Each additional school is $43.
+- Cost: $175 which includes one medical school designation.
+Each additional school is $40.
+This does not include costs for secondary applications, which may have additional fees (determined by schools).

-• Fee Assistance?
-Yes, through the AMCAS Fee Assistance Program, which includes a waiver for all AMCAS fees for up to 16 medical schools, along with other benefits.
+- Fee Assistance?
+Yes, through the AMCAS Fee Assistance Program, which includes a waiver for all AMCAS fees for up to 120 medical schools, along with other benefits.
 Applications for FAP open in January.
-Apply early.
+Review the benefits and apply early!

-• Application Timing: Students will apply in the summer of the year preceding their planned matriculation.
-AMCAS application opens in early May for edits; Applicants can submit in late May.
+- Application Timing: Students will apply in the summer of the year preceding their planned matriculation.
+AMCAS application opens in early May for edits; Applicants can submit in late May/early June.

 Osteopathic Medicine Primary Application

-• Cost: $198 which includes one medical school designation.
-Each additional school is $50.
+- Cost: $198 which includes one medical school designation.
+Each additional school is $60.
+This does not include costs for secondary applications, which may have additional fees (determined by schools).

 The Early Decision Program (or EDP) allows an applicant to submit an application to a single medical school and receive a relatively quick decision.